 Linux fundamentals for IT professionals

 Well-versed Linux academics dictate many Linux courses.
 Well, this is not the case.
-Linux fundamentals for IT professionals is dictated by “mundane” IT professionals who are eager to share their experience in using the most common Linux commands and writing simple shell scripts for the most common necessities.
+Fundamentals of Linux Administration is dictated by “mundane” IT professionals who are eager to share their experience in using the most common Linux commands and writing simple shell scripts for the most common necessities.
 The good thing about this course is that teachers and students talk basically the same language.

 Linux tutorials and projects